Jennifer Felt

 Oct 5 2022

-This summer, New Englanders endured unprecedented heatwaves.
-Suffocating temperatures, soaring to over 100 degrees, hit our homes and families.
-Here on New Hampshire’s seacoast, my family and I had to come up with some creative ways to cool down, from backyard camping under the stars to hosting lemonade stands.
-Yet, no activity beats our all-time…
+In recent years, New Englanders endured unprecedented heatwaves.
+Suffocating temperatures, soaring to over 100 degrees, have hit our homes and families.
+Here on New Hampshire’s seacoast, my family and I have come up with some creative ways to cool down, from backyard camping under the stars to hosting lemonade stands.
+Yet, no activity beats our…

 Sep 15 2022